wangqian1992511/LeetCode/373 Find K Pairs with Smallest Sums/readme.md

 ```
 # Solution

-This problem is equivalent to merge n sorted list, when there are m elements in each list.
+This problem is similar to [Problem 23](../023%20Merge%20k%20Sorted%20Lists), when there are m elements in each list.
 The j-th element in the i-th sorted list can be constructed by:

 ```
 a[i][j] = nums1[i] + nums2[j]